joryeugene/mac-dotfiles/vim.md

 zz              " Center cursor on screen zt              " Put cursor at top of screen zb              " Put cursor at bottom of screen

-## Pro Tips
-- Use counts with commands (e.g., `5dd` deletes 5 lines).
-- Combine operators with motions (e.g., `d2w` deletes two words).
-- Utilize registers for multiple copy/paste operations.
-- Drill these commands regularly to build muscle memory.
-- Use `:help {command}` for details on any Vim command.

 ## Additional Workflows
 - Use buffer commands like `:bnext` and `:bprev` to navigate between open files.